NEW: Prosecutors say the people who occupied the wildlife refuge are flight risks

 In telling the remaining occupiers to go home, Bundy said their fight now rests in the courts.

 “We need to step back.
-Somebody died yesterday,” attorney Mike Arnold told reporters Wednesday.
+Somebody died yesterday,” attorney Mike Arnold told reporters.
 “Mr. Bundy wants everybody to remember that somebody died, and this is not just about him right now.”

 CNN’s Sara Sidner reported from Oregon, and Mariano Castillo reported and wrote from Atlanta.
 CNN’s Ed Payne, Evan Perez, Jason Kravarik, Shane Deitert, Dave Alsup, Dottie Evans, Keith Allen, Tina Burnside and Joshua Gaynor contributed to this report.